mdali2k12/topmafia/readme.md

 ### Sponsor ID on registration

 - limit abusive sponsorship of sponsor setting up fake accounts using his own ID using these measures =>
+    * ✅ validate sponsor id field
-    * if user id doesnt exist in db then the sponsorship request fails with this feedback message: "The sponsorship ID doesnt exists"
+    * ✅ if user id doesnt exist in db then the sponsorship request fails with this feedback message: "The sponsorship ID doesnt exist"

-    * if more than one sponsor request after a successful signup involving any given sponsor happens more than once from the same combination of user-agent and IP, then the request fails with this message "Are you trying to cheat the game by referring yourself?
+    * if more than one sponsor request after a successful signup involving any given sponsor happens more than once from the same user-agent/IP combination, then the request fails with this message "Are you trying to cheat the game by referring yourself?
 If we find out, your IP will be banned!"

     * if a request for sponsorship comes from the IP of the sponsor, then the request fails with this message "Are you trying to cheat the game by referring yourself?
 If we find out, your IP will be banned!"
     * if user who requests for a sponsor has game data in his local storage, then the request fails
-- store sponsorship into a separate db table
+- ✅ store sponsorship into a separate db table
 - sponsorship is considered validated when
+    * sponsor already has a verified account
     * sponsored user confirms his account
-    * sponsor confirms the sponsorship of sponsored user with a one-time link inboxed to him
+- a sponsorship link can allow to prefill the signup form with the right sponsor ID

 ### Facebook login